Professional adolescent & adult ADHD assessment clinic. If you are looking for a clinic with a difference you have come to the right place.

-Service only available for 16 years and above
+Service available for age 14 years and above

 What is ADHD?

-Attention deficit hyperactivity disorder (ADHD) is a neurodevelopmental condition that occurs in around 8.4% of children and 2.5% of adults.
-Common symptoms include inattention, distractibility, disorganisation, over activity, restlessness, impulsiveness and mood instability.
+Attention deficit hyperactivity disorder (ADHD) is a neurodevelopmental condition that typically starts to appear in childhood, although for some children, symptoms don’t become obvious until teenager years.
+ADHD occurs in around 5% of children and 4% of adults, although there are many that remain undiagnosed.
+Common symptoms include inattention, distractibility, disorganisation, over activity, restlessness, impulsivity and mood instability.

 Typically, symptoms of ADHD are recognised at an early age, however, many symptoms can easily be dismissed as something else and can lead to ADHD going undiagnosed until adolescents or even adulthood.

-ADHD may also result in additional problems, such as sleep, self-esteem and anxiety disorders.
-It is important to understand that ADHD can manifest itself in very different ways for different people and that it can also change as someone grows older, with some symptoms becoming more or less prominent.
+ADHD may also result in additional problems, such as poor sleep, low self-esteem, substance misuse, difficulties managing finances, relationship problems and mental health disorders.
+It is important to understand that ADHD can manifest itself in very different ways for different people and symptoms can also change throughout a persons life with some symptoms becoming more or less prominent.

 Improve the Quality of Your Life Today